Expectations in the Sixth Form

-Please note that if you are not wearing appropriate attire, you will be sent home to change.
+Please note that if you are not wearing appropriate attire, you may be sent home to change.
 We will try to avoid this but ensuring high standards are maintained is important to our sixth form.

 As students have chosen to be at the Sixth Form and have chosen their options there is rarely any issue with behaviour.
 The Sixth Form adopts the same behaviour policy as in Year 7-11 and whole school detentions will be issued if it is deemed necessary.
 If there is additional issues with behaviour then there will be a formal meeting between the Head of Sixth Form, student and parent.

 When students join the Sixth Form they sign a contract that outlines the above expectations.
 Students and parents are expected to sign these.
 If students do not follow our expectations they will be asked to leave the Sixth Form.
 Fortunately this rarely happens.